Thailand's drug laws are very strict. Period.

 Valium, Xanax & Other Related Drugs

 Xanax is another drug that can be bought in many of Thailand’s pharmacies, as can Valium, Rohypnol and a host of other drugs.
 But it’s not legal.
-The pharmacies can and do get fined, and if you don’t have a prescription, you will too.
+The pharmacies can and do get fined for selling these drugs, and if you don’t have a prescription, you will too.

 Most expats will tell you not to worry, that nothing will happen.
-But my advice is to exercise caution and know the law on what you are carrying.
+But my advice is to exercise caution and know the law on what you are buying and carrying.

 If you go through customs with the wrong drug, or get stopped and searched and caught with something you shouldn’t have, a great trip could quickly descend into a nightmare.

-Do not travel in and out of Thailand with steroids, and if you have any doubt over the legality of prescription drugs you are carrying, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.
+If you have any doubt over the legality of a prescription drug you intend to travel with, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.